 “As each has received a gift, use it to serve one another, as good stewards of God’s varied grace.” -1 Peter 4:10

 With a deep spirit of volunteerism and a strong commitment to giving back, Shannon supports numerous philanthropic causes including animal welfare, childrens’ causes, health and wellness, poverty alleviation, senior citizens’ rights, and environmental preservation.
 As a passionate supporter of Sponsor Seniors, Inc., HOPE worldwide, ASPCA, Jerry’s Kids, and St. Jude Children’s Research Hospital, Shannon Johnson doesn’t simply “talk the talk” – she “walks the talk.”
-Pictured on the left is Kenny Jeremiah, Shannon Johnson, Deborah Thompson, Teddy Pendergrass II, Felicia Pendergrass and DJ Pepper Paul.
+Pictured on the left is legendary singer (original founding member of the Soul Survivors) Kenny Jeremiah, Shannon Johnson, Deborah Thompson, only son of the legendary Teddy Pendergrass, Teddy Pendergrass II, Felicia Pendergrass and DJ Pepper Paul.

 “Winners never quit and quitters never win.” -Vince Lombardi

 In 2011, Shannon was forced to interrupt the MBA program she was attending at Eastern University after being involved in a serious automobile accident.
 She suffered multiple herniated disc fractures in her neck and back, which ultimately forced her into early retirement.
 Yet, she persevered.
 One of Shannon’s favorite slogans, “Winners never quit and quitters never win,” stems back to her high school track and field days, when she would repeat the quote in her head while racing long distance.
 Never one to quit, Shannon faced this turning point in her life by exploring her interests in travel writing and photography and investing in real estate.